witherings/PocePao/replit.md

 ## Overview
 This is a modern full-stack e-commerce platform for PokePao, a Hawaiian poke bowl restaurant in Hamburg, Germany.
 The application enables customers to browse the menu, manage their cart, make reservations, and learn about the restaurant.

+**Deployment Platform:** Railway.app (optimized for Railway's infrastructure with trust proxy support)

 ## Project Structure
-The project is now cleaned and ready for production deployment on Render.com or similar platforms.
+The project is cleaned and ready for production deployment on Railway.app or similar platforms.

 ```
 /